OneCrazyCoder/MMOGamepadOverlay/README.md

     [Menu.Macros]
     Position = R-10, CY
     Alignment = R, C

+### Global automatic scaling
+The absolute (pixel) position/size values described above can also be automatically scaled according to a fixed ``UIScale=`` value and/or according to the current size of the game's window/screen.
+This can potentially be easier to deal with than using a relative (%) value for every individual position/hotspot/etc. This automatic scaling also applies to some properties that otherwise do not have a relative value option, like BorderSize, GapSize, TitleHeight, and FontSize.

+To set a fixed scaling value, just use the [System] property ``UIScale=`` with a percentage, like 150% (or 1.5 if you prefer).
+To enable automatic scaling, first set what the base resolution all your positions/sizes/etc is based on, and then they will be scaled up or down automatically as the game window is resized (assuming you've set ``TargetWindowName=`` properly).
+The base resolution to scale from is set by the [System] properties ``BaseScaleResolutionX=`` and ``BaseScaleResolutionY=``.

+*Note that UIScale and resolution scaling are both applied (multiplied by each other), but that neither affects the relative (%) positions directly set in individual hotspots/positions/etc - only absolute pixel values are scaled by these!*

 ## Other Commands
 In addition to keyboard and mouse input and Commands for adding/removing Layers and managing Menus, there are some other special-case commands you can assign to Gamepad buttons and Menu Items.